Carbon-Chain Chemistry in the Interstellar Medium: Chemical Simulations

-\cite{kalvans2021} investigated the effects of the UV radiation field and cosmic rays on the formation of WCCC sources.
+\citet{kalvans2021} investigated the effects of the UV radiation field and cosmic rays on the formation of WCCC sources.
 They concluded that WCCC can be caused by exposure of a star-forming core to the interstellar radiation field (ISRF) or just to cosmic rays (with $\zeta \geq 10^{-16}$ s$^{-1}$).
 Such a conclusion agrees with the observational results that hot corino type sources are located inside dense filamentary clouds, while the WCCC sources are located outside such structures \citep[e.g.,][]{lefloch2018}.
 These two model studies show that various factors, including conditions before the onset of core collapse, are related to carbon-chain chemistry around low-mass YSOs.
 These factors likely are entangled in most sources.

-\cite{tani2019model} tried to reproduce the observed abundances of HC$_{5}$N around the three MYSOs (Section \ref{sec:3_32}) with chemical simulations of hot-core models with a warm-up period.
+As with observational studies, chemical simulations focusing on the carbon-chain chemistry around MYSOs are still relatively poorly explored. \citet{tani2019model} tried to reproduce the observed abundances of HC$_5$N around the three MYSOs observed with the single-dish telescopes (section \ref{sec:3_32}) with chemical simulations of hot-core models with a warm-up period.
 They utilized three different heating timescales ($t_{h}$); $5\times10^4$ yr, $2\times10^5$ yr, and $1\times10^6$ yr, approximating high-mass, intermediate-mass, and low-mass star-formation, respectively \citep{garrod2006}.
-They found that the observed HC$_{5}$N abundances around the MYSOs can be reproduced when the temperature reaches its sublimation temperature ($\sim115$ K) or the hot-core phase ($T=200$ K).
+Fig.\,\ref{fig:modelHC5N} shows the model results of HC$_5$N (gas phase, dust surface, and ice mantle) during the warm-up and hot-core periods with a heating timescale of $1\times10^6$ yr.
+In Fig.\,\ref{fig:modelHC5N}, we indicate the lower limits of the gas-phase HC$_5$N abundance in two MYSOs; G12.89+0.49 and G28.28-0.36 that show the minimum and maximum abundances, respectively \citep{tani2017MYSO}.
+The observed abundances derived by single-dish telescopes are considered to be lower limits due to beam dilution.
+The observed lower limits of HC$_5$N around the MYSOs can be reproduced when the temperature reaches its sublimation temperature ($\sim115$ K) or the hot-core phase ($T=200$ K).